Richard Abanes: Early career

+Journalist and author

 Abanes eventually began to pursue a second career as a full-time freelance journalist.
 This led to his first book, Prophets of the Apocalypse: David Koresh and Other American Messiahs, which was co-authored with three other writers and published in 1994 (Baker Books).
-He would go on to write 19 more books, the last of which was published in 2009 (see bibliography).
-As an author/journalist, Abanes specialized in the area of socio-religious issues, cults, the occult, world religions, the entertainment industry, and pop culture.
-Since 1994 he has written/co-written twenty books (as of 2009) covering a broad range of topics.
-In 1997, Abanes won the Evangelical Press Association's Higher Goals In Journalism Award for his article on the various religions in America.
-Also in 1997, for his work on intolerance in North America (see American Militias: Rebellion, Racism, and Religion, InterVarsity Press, 1996), he received an award from The Gustavus Myers Center for the Study of Bigotry and Human Rights.
-This volume is currently being used as cited source material in teaching/training literature distributed by: the Combating Terrorism Center at West Point; the Naval Postgraduate School Center for Homeland Defense and Security; the U.S. Dept. of Defense; and the Center for Complex Operations, U.S. National Defense University.
+He would go on to write 19 more books, the last of which was published in 2009.
+As an author and journalist, Abanes specialized in socio-religious issues, cults, the occult, world religions, the entertainment industry, and pop culture.

+In 1997, Abanes won the Evangelical Press Association's Higher Goals In Journalism Award for an article on the various religions in America.

+Abanes 1996 book, American Militias: Rebellion, Racism & Religion was lauded as a "balanced and forthright study offer[ing] invaluable insight" by Publishers Weekly.

+Also in 1997, he received an award from The Gustavus Myers Center for the Study of Bigotry and Human Rights.

 As a lecturer on diverse social, religious, and historical topics, he has been a guest speaker at various institutions, including the Simon Wiesenthal Center, Caltech, Mensa, California Baptist University, and Biola University.
 Abanes also has been interviewed on various radio and TV programs and networks including the BBC, MSNBC, CNN, Extra, and Hard Copy as an authority on cults, religion, pop culture, and the entertainment industry.